ARM-software/AVH/DoxyGen/examples/src/main.md

 # Examples {#mainpage}

-This chapter describes the examples that demonstrate how to use **Arm Virtual Hardware (AVH)** in various scenarios.
+This chapter describes the examples that demonstrate how to use **Arm Virtual Hardware FVPs** in various scenarios.
 Detailed descriptions can be found from the references provided in the table below:

 Example                 | Description
 :-----------------------|:----------------